Da Vinci Dot Cards Part 5: Earth Tones & Neutrals

 Naples Yellow

 This is a nice yellow ochre made from natural yellow ochre pigment (PY43).
 DV obviously considers it a flagship color because it’s in a lot of mixes.
-This is not my favorite pigment of all time because I find the color a bit dull and I don’t usually like the opacity, but in terms of preferred brands, DV is definitely ahead of the competition.
+This is a really good rendition of Yellow Ochre, classic in hue and lovely in its creamy tinting strength.
+I am not a huge yellow ochre fan generally, but in terms of preferred brands, DV is definitely ahead of the competition.
 I think this is a good buy.

 Gold Ochre is a mix of the synthetic version of the yellow ochre pigment (PY42) plus Indian Yellow (PY83).
-This is also a nice color if you like a brighter yellow ochre, which I do!
-I’m really fascinated by this color, actually – it’s got the great earth-yellow qualities of being textured in masstone and transparent in dilute; it looks a lot like Quin Gold hues, only maybe even nicer???
+This is a nice color if you like a brighter yellow ochre, which I do!
+However, again, it’s an easy mix from yellow ochre + any warm yellow, and I have concerns about the lightfastness of PY83.

 I have recently fallen in love with DV’s Raw Sienna.